Information about our phased plan to return to campus, and the measures we’ve put in place to ensure our community’s health, safety and wellbeing.

 When will campuses be open again?

-In line with Victorian Government restrictions, only those holding a permitted worker permit or students approved for permitted in person activities are able to be on campus during this period.
+In line with Victorian Government restrictions, only those holding a permitted worker permit or students approved for permitted in person activities are able to be on campus until further notice.
+More information on what the current restrictions means for on-campus activities can be found on the Health Advice and Victorian restriction information page.

 What should I know about returning to campus?